ignitikus/speechy/README.md

 2) Can be spoken after pressing `microphone` button.

 Unfortunately, only conventional names can be recognized by the API.
 But, they can be typed in!

+Note: I left plenty of comments in HTML and JS files.